 this allows the cipher list sent by the client to be modified.
 Although the server determines which cipher suite is used it should take the first supported cipher in the list sent by the client.
 See the ciphers(1) command for more information.

 specifies how long (in seconds) s_time should establish connections and optionally transfer payload data from a server.
 Server and client performance and the link speed determine how many connections s_time can establish.

 s_time can be used to measure the performance of an SSL connection.
 To connect to an SSL HTTP server and get the default page the command

 openssl s_time -connect servername:443 -www / -CApath yourdir -CAfile yourfile.pem -cipher commoncipher [-ssl3]

-If the handshake fails then there are several possible causes, if it is nothing obvious like no client certificate then the -bugs, -ssl2, -ssl3 options can be tried in case it is a buggy server.
+If the handshake fails then there are several possible causes, if it is nothing obvious like no client certificate then the -bugs and -ssl3 options can be tried in case it is a buggy server.
 In particular you should play with these options before submitting a bug report to an OpenSSL mailing list.

 If a certificate is specified on the command line using the -cert option it will not be used unless the server specifically requests a client certificate.
 Therefor merely including a client certificate on the command line is no guarantee that the certificate works.

 Because this program does not have all the options of the s_client(1) program to turn protocols on and off, you may not be able to measure the performance of all protocols with all servers.

 The -verify option should really exit if the server verification fails.